cavediverchris/my-desk-name-sign/README.md

 ## CNC Software

-This project file was built using Vectric VCarve Pro v12.011 (update this if necessary)
+This project file was built using Vectric VCarve Desktop Trial Edition v12.011.

 ## Endmills